Register a Foreign Nonprofit in Alaska

 Download the Alaska Foreign Nonprofit Certificate of Authority.
 Fill out the form and submit it to the state.

 Our free account and tools will walk you through registering your Foreign Nonprofit in Alaska.
 All for free.

 Hire Northwest and let an expert register your Foreign Nonprofit in Alaska.
 Includes 1 year of registered agent service.$275 Total

 Free Guide to Registering a Foreign Nonprofit in Alaska

 What’s the cost to register a foreign nonprofit in Alaska?

 The filing fee is $50.
 You can pay with a credit card if you submit the filing via fax or file online.
 You can send a check if you’re filing through the mail.

-How long does it take Alaska to process my foreign qualifications?
+How long does it take Alaska to process my foreign qualification?

-The state of Alaska will process your filing within 10 to 15 business days.
+The state of Alaska will process your filing within 10 to 15 business days after receiving it.